midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 you can choose to create a config and edit it manually, or you can use my config

-whichever option you choose, generate a config when asked after rebooting.
+whichever option you choose generate a config when asked after rebooting.

 cd i3-window-manager-setup